svenfeld/CogniCrypt_DOC/README.md

 The html-based documentation can be found in the zip file `LatestDoc`.
 The entrypoint of the documentation is the `rootpage.html` file.

 ## Build
-CogniCryptDOC uses Maven as build tool.
+CryptoDOC uses Maven as build tool.
 You can compile and build this project via

 ```mvn clean install```